DraftShift/StealthChanger/README.md

 | Pin     	| https://amzn.to/488gP2v 	|        	|        	|        	|
 | Screw   	|                         	|        	|        	|        	|

-**note links are affiliate to BT123**
+**note links are affiliates**

 ## Docks
 Currently all docks used with [Viertuz Tapchanger](https://github.com/viesturz/tapchanger) are compatible.
 In the future we might develop our own.

 ## Software
-[Viertuz Tapchanger](https://github.com/viesturz/tapchanger).
+[Viesturz's Tapchanger](https://github.com/viesturz/tapchanger).
 The only changes will be in the toolhead config which you will find in the klipper directory in this repo.

 ## Preview
 ### Assembled Shuttle